InstallerLegacy/virtualhub.eu.org/docs/1970s/1973/alto-os/index.md

 ![Alto OS](./alto-os.webp)

 The Xerox Alto OS, was the first GUI system.
 It was way ahead of its time.
-We can run it on ContrAlto emulator.
+We can run it on ContrAlto emulator and Salto emulator.
+The recommended emulator is ContrAlto.

 <DocCardList />